foxscotch/command-finder/Python/readme.md

 source to change the output type.
 Maybe it's due for a rewrite, but I think making the newer ones is a bit more urgent.

-This is made for Python 3.5.2, but it should probably work on any version of Python 3.
+This is made for CPython 3.5.2, but it should probably work on any version of Python 3.
 It only depends on the Python standard library.